Cowboys vs. Commanders prediction, odds, spread: Week 17 NFL Christmas Day picks by proven model

-Cowboys vs. Commanders prediction, odds, start time: Week 17 NFL Christmas Day picks by proven model
+Cowboys vs. Commanders prediction, odds, start time: Week 17 NFL Christmas Day picks by advanced model

 The SportsLine Projection Model has revealed its Washington vs. Dallas picks for Week 17 Christmas Day matchup

 NFC East rivals looking to finish out disappointing seasons meet when the Dallas Cowboys take on the Washington Commanders on Christmas Day.
-Dallas is coming off a 34-17 loss to the Los Angeles Chargers on Sunday, while Washington dropped a 29-18 decision to the Philadelphia Eagles on Saturday.
-The Cowboys (6-8-1), who have lost three in a row, are 2-5 on the road this season.
+Dallas is coming off a 34-17 loss to the Chargers on Sunday, while Washington dropped a 29-18 decision to the Eagles on Saturday.
+The Cowboys (6-8-1), who have lost three in a row, are 2-5 on the road.
 Both teams have been eliminated from playoff contention.
 The Commanders (4-11), who have lost nine of 10, are 2-5 on their home field.
-Josh Johnson will start at quarterback for Washington with Marcus Mariota (hand/quad) out.
+Josh Johnson will start at quarterback for Washington with Marcus Mariota (hand/quad) out, while Chris Rodriguez Jr., Laremy Tunsil and Daron Payne are all inactive for the Commanders.

 Kickoff from Northwest Stadium in Landover, Md., is set for 1 p.m.
 ET.
 The Cowboys are 8.5-point favorites in the latest Cowboys vs. Commanders odds, while the over/under for total points scored is 50.5 via DraftKings Sportsbook.
+Dallas is at -481 on the money line (risk $481 to win $100).
 Before making any Commanders vs. Cowboys picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.